Life, Biology, and Capitalism

 Another way of saying this is that science restricts its investigations to the objective world.
 The subjective world can be acknowledged as a possible factor in objective phenomena, but it cannot be investigated using scientific tools and methods.
 If it is necessary to address reality as a whole, science must be augmented by philosophy or possibly other modes of inquiry.
 As a prospective science, vital biology must abide by this restriction.

 That said, figure 3 is a crude depiction of the current discipline, standard biology:

 Reality is here divided into its objective and subjective components.
 As a science, standard biology is correct in limiting its studies to the objective side.
 However, it incorrectly ignores the subjective component as a possible influence on the objective world.
 As noted, science cannot study the subjective side, but it can and must acknowledge this component as part of the universe’s overall reality.
 Based on its narrow perspective, standard biology ignores awareness and volition, and therefore sees an organism's behavior as non-purposeful.
 In brief, the analytical scope of the current discipline consists of life’s physical processes and the resulting non-purposeful behavior.

-The diagram below depicts vital biology.
+Figure 4 below depicts vital biology.